Board of Review Notice:

 Deerfield Township has adopted a policy that no overpayment of taxes will be issued if it is $5.00 or less.
 The board has taken this action to help defer costs of collection.

-If a lottery credit does not appear on your tax bill for your primary residence, you may request an application for the 2016 credit from me before January 31, 2018.
-A primary residence is where you live most of the time and your are entitled to only one credit.
+If a lottery credit does not appear on your tax bill for your primary residence, you may request an application for the 2022 credit from me before January 31st 2023.
+A primary residence is where you live most of the time and you are entitled to only one credit.
 If you currently receive the lottery credit, your certification automatically continues.
 The law requires that you notify the county treasurer within 30 days if you no longer own the property or you no longer use it as your primary residence.

 First Dollar Credit: